-When I began researching outdoor wedding venues near Montreal after moving to Canada in 2014 I realised that a lot of couples were still getting hitched in those big, fancy ballrooms downtown despite being surrounded by some of the most amazing outdoor spaces I’ve ever seen!
+When I began researching outdoor wedding venues near Montreal after moving to Canada in 2014, I realized that a lot of couples were still getting hitched in those big, fancy ballrooms downtown despite being surrounded by some of the most amazing outdoor spaces I’ve ever seen!

-OK, so those wedding venues with the huge chandeliers and purple uplights can be pretty impressive but I felt my photography was far more suited to wedding venues that had a more relaxed vibe and were a part of the Canadian landscape.
+OK, so those wedding venues with the huge chandeliers and purple uplights can be pretty impressive.
+Still, I felt my photography was far more suited to wedding venues that had a more relaxed vibe and were a part of the Canadian landscape.

-If Evelyne and I were getting married again – hey, we may renew our vows some time! – we’d definitely want to invite the people we like most to a place that lies on a lake or has a view of the countryside.
-So, naturally, as a photographer I’m far more more drawn to wedding venues such as Manoir Hovey or Forest & Stream than the Windsor Ballroom (sorry Windsor peeps!).
-Then we have the gorgeous Auberge Des Gallant just 15 minutes from home.
-And places like Entrepôts Dominion with its more urban vibe or the lovely Le Château Taillefer Lafon (don’t judge it by its website!) which is surrounded by vineyards.
+If Evelyne and I were getting married again – hey, we may renew our vows sometime! – we’d definitely want to invite the people we like most to a place that lies on a lake or has a view of the countryside.
+So, naturally, as a photographer, I’m far more drawn to wedding venues such as Manoir Hovey or Forest & Stream than the Windsor Ballroom (sorry Windsor peeps!).
+Then we have the gorgeous Auberge Des Gallant, just 15 minutes from home.
+And places like Entrepôts Dominion, with its more urban vibe or the lovely Le Château Taillefer Lafon, which is surrounded by vineyards.

 Check out Cassandra & Tristan’s outdoor wedding at Auberge Des Gallant.

 Oh yeah, I should probably mention that Entrepôts Dominion was recently voted the Best Wedding Venue in Montreal by wedding professionals.
 Pretty impressive!
 It has an outdoor courtyard and modern interior that’s well suited for couples looking for something a little quirkier for their big day.
 Sidenote: I actually really don’t like the phrase “big day.”
 Sounds pretty naff to me, but what are the alternatives?